Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: NPG Approximation

 \section{NPG Approximation}

 We adopt a matrix-free scheme for approximating the FIM to reduce memory and computational cost.
-At each step, we form a local empirical Fisher from the current batch, add a damping term $\lambda$, and apply the Sherman–Morrison formula to compute the inverse–vector product $ \mF(\theta)^{-1} g^k$ directly.
+At each step, we form a local empirical Fisher from the current batch, add a damping term $\lambda$, and apply the Sherman–Morrison formula to compute the inverse–vector product $ \mF(\theta)^{-1} g^k$ directly, where $g^k$ is the policy gradient.
 This approach requires $ \mathcal{O}(d) $ memory.

 This formulation captures the local curvature of the loss landscape using only the current gradient direction.
-The damping term $ \lambda$ ensures numerical stability and prevents the update direction from being overly sensitive to individual gradients.
+The damping term $\lambda$ ensures numerical stability and prevents the update direction from being overly sensitive to individual gradients.
 Compared to the exact FIM, this method strikes a balance between computational efficiency and curvature-informed updates.